This guide will explain the email restrictions that are placed on our network.

 Email size limit

-There is a size restriction of 25 MB on any email that you send out.
+There is a size restriction of 25 MB on any email that you send or receive.
 This size limit dictates the maximum size of all your attachments to one email.

 The maximum amount of recipients that you can send to in one email is 25.
 This includes CCs and BCCs.